 This blog is inspired by the "Ringing Cedars of Russia" series by Vladimir Megre.
 In Chinese astrology, 2015 is "The Year of the Sheep".
 Together, we can Co-create 2015 to be "The Year of the Sheeple".
 It's OUR year.
-Together we are able to Co-Create the Great Awakening.
-Embrace it.
-Share these posts and posts from other websites with all of your Friends.
-Together, and ONLY together, can we DO this.
+Together we can Co-Create the Great Awakening.
+Please share posts from this and other websites with your Friends.
+Together and ONLY together, WE CAN DO THIS.
 Thanks to you all.
 It's OUR Year.

 The Russian Dacha and the Dachnik movement have been around for more than 100 years and the home garden for more than 1,000.
 The Dacha is typically a one-room cottage perched on one hectare of land—large enough to grow fruits and vegetables to support a single family via intense, mostly manual labour.

 35 million Dachniks (which is another word for ‘gardener’) saved the people of Russia—during 80 years of Communist rule, they produced more than half of the nation’s agricultural output.
 The productivity of their land was far higher than the industrial farms organized as massive collectives under Stalin.